DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

-# ASP.NET Security Best Practices
+# ASP.NET WebForms Security Best Practices

 This document provides information on some of the best practices developers should follow to avoid certain  security breaches.
 Each section of this document describes a possible use-case scenario that exposes the security issue and the vulnerabilities associated with it, together with information on how to mitigate the security problems.